Ruinan-Ding/OpenAI-YouTube-Transcriber/README.md

 <insert generated text>
 ```
+As of GPT-4o, long YouTube transcripts might be summarized.
+If this happens, you may have to break the transcript piecemeal.

 - **Using YouTube's Transcript**: If the video has an auto-generated transcript on YouTube, you can copy it and prompt ChatGPT to improve it.
 [Learn more about obtaining YouTube transcripts](https://www.descript.com/blog/article/transcript-of-youtube-videos).
 Use this prompt to ensure that the transcript remains verbatim while improving its quality: